-Olympus set a target of achieving carbon neutrality by 2030 with zero CO2 emissions from its site operations.
-To achieve this target, we will continue to improve production efficiency and implement further energy-saving measures, as well as gradually replace the energy used in our site operations1 with renewable energy sources by 2030.
-1 Excluding rental properties, such as sales sites.
+Olympus set a target of achieving carbon neutrality by 2030 with zero $CO_2$ emissions from its site operations.
+To achieve this target, we will continue to improve production efficiency and implement further energy-saving measures, as well as gradually replace the energy used in our site operations\1 with renewable energy sources by 2030.